Pregnenolone side effects and benefits by Ray Sahelian, M.D.- Honest Pregnenolone Information

 Pregnenolone is a natural hormone that cannot be patented.
-Back in the 1940's, when researchers started experimenting with the use of pregnenolone, they realized that it could be helpful for people under stress and it could increase energy in those who were fatigued.
+Back in the 1940's, when researchers started experimenting with it, they realized that it could be helpful for people under stress and it could increase energy in those who were fatigued.
 However, about the same time, cortisol, another closely related hormone, was discovered.
 Cortisol stole the limelight.
 When cortisol was given to individuals with rheumatoid arthritis, there were outstanding short-term improvements.
 Photographs of these remarkable recoveries were circulated and the medical community was impressed.
 Scientists basically put pregnenolone aside to focus on cortisol.
 The structure of cortisol was altered to make similar molecules such as dexamethasone and prednisone, much more powerful steroids.
 Dexamethasone and other similar corticosteroids could be patented, and thus a pharmaceutical company could make a lot of money.
 Pregnenolone has stayed in relative obscurity since the 1940's, with only rare mentions in the medical literature.
 There have been few studies published on pregnenolone in recent years, and only a couple involve human subjects.

 Overstimulation and insomnia -- low doses could be helpful for sleep when taken in the morning.
-For occasional sleepless nights, consider Good Night Rx.

 Irritability, anger or anxiety -- low doses could actually ease a person into a relaxed feeling, while higher amounts may lead to irritability.